-This film will be captioned for d/Deaf and Hard of Hearing viewers during our in-house screening
+In-house screening captioned for d/Deaf and Hard of Hearing viewers

 Jogos Dirigidos is set in Várzea Queimada, in the Sertão of Piauí, the backcountry of the northeastern Brazilian state.
 Amongst the town’s population of about 900 inhabitants, there is an unusually large deaf population.
 Access to water and public investment is scarce for everyone, as well as to the learning of Libras, the official Brazilian sign language.
 In the face of many challenges, Várzea Queimada’s deaf community have created their own language.
 As de Andrade himself has said, ‘they respond with creation, they invented their own language; they are full of vitality and a lot of strength.’